AngelDHackerman/santa-lucia-data-analysis-manual/README.md

 Sorteos Extraordinarios have a max of 90,000 tickets sold for each lottery Sorteos Ordinarios have a max of 80,000 tickets sold for each lottery

+### At least in my investigation I saw that in 2025 Loteria Santa Lucia showed this message:

+¡Bienvenido!, de acuerdo a regulaciones de la Contraloría General de Cuentas y las regulaciones del Código Civil Decreto Ley Número 106, Artículo 2139, los sorteos se realizarán cuando se alcancen el 80% de la venta de los billetes emitidos.

+Agradecemos la confianza en Lotería Santa Lucía.

+Meaning: they are going to do the lottery only when they reach the 80% of the tickets sold.
+I did not see this in 2024